 Admission to the English major may be affected and restricted by the lack of available Department resources in times of oversubscription.
+Students in the major and all sequences must pass ENG 100 with a C or better in order to advance and complete the program.

 For information about admission to this program visit the University’s Academics website .